stefania11/stefania11/README.md

-- 👋 Hi, I’m Stefania Druga, currently a visiting researcher at Sakana.ai
+- 👋 Hi, I’m Stefania Druga, currently a Research Scientist at Sakana.ai
 - 🌱 I’m currently building novel applications for Large Language Models
 - 💞️ I’m looking to collaborate on AI for good and social impact projects
 - 📫 How to reach me stefania at hackidemia dot com